 Should I Learn Guitar Scales?

 The information above should answer “how do guitar scales work?” for you.
 It should also help you understand why learning these music concepts are essential to your future as a musician.
-You can write chord progressions, melodies, and guitar riffs from them.
+You can write chord progressions, melodies, and even one string guitar riffs from them.
 All three of these options are necessary when creating or covering songs.

 There are two ways that you can more easily learn any of the guitar scales above.
 First, you can memorize the notes that are on each one.
 Remember, however, there are 12 variations of each type of scale, so that is a lot that you will have to remember.